Budget vs luxury apartments in Dubai: Which fits your lifestyle?

 Comparison Table

 Dubai’s property market in 2025 presents distinct differences between budget and luxury segments, with each catering to specific lifestyle preferences and financial capabilities.
-The table below highlights the key differences across various aspects, clearly showing what each segment delivers.
+The table below highlights the key differences across both segments.

 Aspect | Budget Apartments | Luxury Apartments |